Infamousmike9/Pandas_Homework/README.md

 The analysis begins with simple daily return calculations and eventually we move on to the following:

 All calculations and plots are done using pandas data-frame manipulation.
+Using the below codes and calculation we will also answer several return and performance questions necessary to build a quality, low risk/high return portfolio.

 - Daily Portfolio Returns plotting.
 - Cumulative returns calculation and plotting.